playframework/play-meta/releasing/play.md

 ### Step 2 - release external modules (play-slick, play-ebean, scalatestplus-play)

 This includes modules like play-slick, play-grpc and scalatestplus-play.
-Only release these if they need to be released, generally for minor Play releases, there’s no reason to cut a new release of these, these libraries are free to have their own release cycle.
+Only release these if they need to be released, generally for minor Play releases, there's no reason to cut a new release of these, these libraries are free to have their own release cycle.

 **Note**: since we update omnidoc and the Play templates and seeds people reading the docs or starting a new